jamesmtuck/DORIS/README.md

 Now, you're ready to run the commands.
 To run our NGS analysis, use this command:

     python3 scripts/ngs.py --range 0-26 --fastq_directory ./data/StrippedFastQ

+This command should run to completion within a few minutes.
+The result of this script is a directory named DORIS_DATA that contains files with analysis.

 To perform a Monte Carlo simulation to design primers against a given codeword size:

     python3 scripts/primer_vs_density.py --codeword-size 6 --library-size=0 --csv density_cw6_lib0_short_t0.csv

-Note, these runs can take a long time.
+This command produces a CSV file named density_cw6_lib0_short_t0.csv, as specified in the command line.
+Note, these runs can take a long time (many hours, depending on the speed of the CPU).

 There is a makefile in scripts that will run all of the simulations used to produce the data in the paper.
+To collect all data from scratch, this will take multiple days of execution time on a single CPU.
+We recommend running all of the jobs in parallel on an HPC cluster.

+For convenience, we are provided result from our own simulations in data/density_simulations.
 To plot the result of our previous runs:

     python3 scripts/plot-density-tradeoff.py ./data/density_results/*

+This command runs in a few seconds and produces a file named CodewordVsDensity.png.

 # License

 This software is released under the MIT License.